Global group laws and equivariant bordism rings: Complex bordism

-Note that $e_n$ maps to $0$ in $\bL(C_m)$ for all $m$ dividing $n$, and hence $e_n$ is uniquely divisible by $e_m$ for all these $m$.
-In particular, each $\psi_m$ divides $e_n$.
-We need to show that the same is true for their product, as then we can (and have to) define $\psi_n$ as the unique element satisfying equation \eqref{eq:eulerproduct}.
-Since the $\psi_m$ are prime elements, this will follow once we know that no two $\psi_m$ and $\psi_{m'}$ with $m\neq m'$ are the same up to a unit.
+It remains to prove existence.
+Note that $e_n$ maps to $0$ in $\bL(C_m)$ for all $m$ dividing $n$.
+Hence $e_n$ is uniquely divisible by $e_m$ for all these $m$.
+In particular, each individual such $\psi_m$ divides $e_n$.
+We need to show that their product also divides $e_n$, as then we can (and have to) define $\psi_n$ as the unique element satisfying equation \eqref{eq:eulerproduct}.
+Since the $\psi_m$ are prime elements, this will follow once we know that no two $\psi_m$ and $\psi_{m'}$ with $m\neq m'$ agree up to a unit.
 To see that this is indeed not the case it suffices to find a single example of a global group law for which (the push-forwards of) $\psi_m$ and $\psi_{m'}$ do not differ by a unit.
 The multiplicative global group law described in \Cref{ex:psimult} does the job, since it is clear that no two cyclotomic polynomials differ by a unit in $\Z[t^{\pm 1}]$ as the roots of $\psi_m$ in $\C$ are given by the primitive $m$-th roots of unity.
 This proves the existence and uniqueness of $\psi_n$.
-The properties of the multiplicative global group law also imply that $\psi_n$ does not divide any of the $\psi_m$ with $m<n$ and vice versa, since this is not the case for the cyclotomic polynomials.
+The properties of the multiplicative global group law also imply that $\psi_n$ does not divide any of the $\psi_m$ with $m<n$ and vice versa, since this is not the case for cyclotomic polynomials.